danielorkabi1/Chat-App/README.md

 Chat-App is web project that I made when learning web development.
 It's inspired by WhatsApp and Messenger: in the app you can send messeges in realtime to users by private rooms or even group rooms.

-When you talk in private room with someone he can recive your message even if he doesn`t you;
+When you talk in private room with someone he can recive your message from any user.

 You can talk in group rooms with other users by adding them and you van remove them from the group.